philipithomas/www.philipithomas.com/_posts/2013-04-07-inbound-marketing-to-get-hired.md

 Due to a mix of networking, blog traffic, and outreach to companies, starting about a week into the campaign until it concluded 10 days later, I averaged 3 interviews per business days between nine total companies, all of which I was strongly interested in joining.
 Of note, I can attribute being ocntacted by at least 3 of those companies directly to the digital campaign.
 In fact, I received an email from one company stating that they enjoyed one of my articles, then they followed up 5 minutes later with another email saying, "We see that you are looking for a job - CC'd is our hiring manager!"

-I was fortunate to be offered a job at my #1 choice in company - [OpenDNS](http;//opendns.com) - and I [accepted the offer](/joining-open-dns/), canceled many outstanding applications, and ended the campaign.
+I was offered a job at my #1 choice in company - [OpenDNS](http;//opendns.com) - and I [accepted the offer](/joining-open-dns/), canceled many outstanding applications, and ended the campaign.
 My introduction to OpenDNS long predated this digital campaign, so I cannot say that this experiment directly got me a job, but I am sure that many of my interviewers visited the website and the landing page before talking with me.

 Overall, this experiment was successful, and the data from the analytics software shows that even hiring can be optimized.
 If you are seeking a job or freelance clients, I suggest setting up a personal website and trying out these techniques.